 In November 2020, 34% of consumers said they maintained significant interactions with physical stores, jumping to 67% in November 2021 as lockdowns eased, internal and external borders opened up, and vaccination uptake increased.
-A majority (72%) of consumers expect to resume significant interactions with physical stores in the longer term after the store experience during the pandemic: "When the pandemic allowed it, people came back to stores.
+A majority (72%) of consumers expect to resume significant interactions with physical stores in the longer term after the pandemic subsides.
+This markedly exceeds the level (60%) of consumers who maintained regular interactions with physical stores before the pandemic (see Figure 1).
+Douglas McMillon, president and CEO of Walmart, believes shoppers missed the store experience during the pandemic: "When the pandemic allowed it, people came back to stores.
 I think they like stores and they want to have that [in-store] experience.
 They enjoy seeing merchandise, being around each other.
-And that's why omnichannel makes so much sense."1
+And that's why omnichannel makes so much sense."